LesFerch/SetFolderType/README.md

 This program adds a right-click context menu to Windows Explorer that allows you to set the folder type for an entire folder tree by creating (or editing existing) **desktop.ini** files in each folder.

-The context menu item is created with registry entries only and simply provides submenus entries for each folder type.
-When one of those items are selected, SetFolderType.exe is run with the appropriate arguments to set the selected folder type for the selected folder tree.

-This program does NOT create a context menu handler.
-That is, there is no code that runs when you right-click a folder.
-Code only runs when you actually select an action (i.e. select a folder type that you want applied).
-SetFolderType will add no overhead to your context menu, other than the insignificant impact of one more context menu item.

 ## Why set folder types using Desktop.ini files?

 ### Background Information